Undline/UndChain/M3L_GSS.md

 - Use `z` for future 3D implementation.
 It is ignored for now but ensures compatibility with future features.
 - Leverage nested frames for complex layouts and modular designs.
 - Combine frame types (e.g., Grid within Flex) for maximum flexibility and responsiveness.
+- For deeply nested layouts, use external files for `children` to enhance readability and maintainability.

 ---